undistro/zora/docs/connect-cluster.md

 # Connect the target cluster to Zora

-Follow this guide to connect a [target cluster](/glossary#target-cluster) directly to Zora.
+After [preparing](/target-cluster) your [target clusters](/glossary#target-cluster), you need to connect them directly to Zora by following the instructions below.

 ## Prerequisites